Quick answer

 Renewal and Continuing Education

-Both licenses require annual renewal.
-The state expects you to stay current on bloodborne pathogen training.
-Most artists renew their training every two years, though checking the latest SD DOH guidelines for 2026 is smart.
+Renewal cadence and fees are set by your city, so confirm the cycle with your local clerk — many run annually, but it varies.
+Either way, you’re expected to stay current on bloodborne pathogen training.
+Most artists renew their training every two years, though checking your city’s latest 2026 requirements is smart.
 Don’t let your license lapse.
 Operating on an expired license is treated the same as operating without one.

 South Dakota-Specific Regulations and Laws

 South Dakota law prohibits tattooing anyone under 18 without written parental or guardian consent.
-The parent or guardian must be present during the procedure.
+The parent or guardian must be present during the procedure — understand South Dakota’s rules on tattooing minors so you know exactly what documentation you need to stay protected.
 Smart shops keep signed consent forms on file for years, not months.
 This protects you if questions come up later.

 Sanitation and Safety Standards